 The Disappearing Car

-In 1994, I had been driving my red Mitsubishi Eclipse for a year.
-One summer evening, I was on my way home on a nearly empty freeway.
+In 1993, I purchased a used red Mitsubishi Eclipse GSX with all the money I had saved since I was ten.
+What an astounding machine.
+One summer evening around 1994, I was on my way home on a nearly empty freeway.
 At some point, I noticed a silver sedan pull into my passenger’s side blind spot.
 To mitigate the problem, I slowed down and sped up.
-Unfortunately, the driver matched my speed.
-Quite annoying.
+Unfortunately, the driver matched my speed perfectly.
+Quite annoying and unsafe.

-Because I could not directly see the car in my mirror, I had to crane my neck around to spot their headlights.
+Because I could not directly see the car in my mirror, I had to crane my neck around to spot its headlights.
 After a few twists, I developed a routine.
 I looked ahead for a ten count, then at my speedometer, and then craned around.
 This routine went on about twenty times, and then, poof!
 I did not see the sedan.
 Where did it go?
-There were no nearby exits, and I had enough light to see cars (even without headlights) behind me.
+I had not passed any exits, and there was enough light to see cars (even without headlights) behind me.

-Four explanations could explain what occurred.
-The most likely is that I lost track of time, and the car exited.
-The second is an optical illusion or visual mistake.
-Another possibility is that I made this story up, dreamed it, or did not remembering it correctly.
+There are five possible explanations.
+The most likely explanation is that I lost track of time and the car drove onto an off-ramp.
+Alternatively, they could have had an electrical failure, causing their lights to turn off.
+The third is an optical illusion or visual mistake.
+(The car was still in my blind spot.)
+Another possibility is that for this article, I fabricated the story, dreamed it, or did not recall what happened correctly.

-Of course, I immediately ruled out those logical explanations.
+What did I think at the time?
 The car disappeared!
 Yes, the law of physics went out the window, and the car teleported away just like on Star Trek.
 Is this explanation logical?
-Of course not.
-Yet, I told all my friends about my fantastic event.
+Of course not, but I told all my friends about my fantastic event.

-Did I believe this outrageous explanation?
-To my four blog readers, I wish to be honest.
-Clearly, the car did not vanish, but I 100% believed it did.
+Did I truly believe this outrageous explanation?
+100%.
 Why?
 I think a part of me wanted something unique to happen.
-Another aspect of me was stunned by the sudden action and refused to accept my time tracking failure.
+Another aspect of me was stunned by the sudden action and refused to accept any logical explanation.

 Was I too immature (illogical) to accept a rational explanation?
-I have always been a logical person and possessed the mental foundation to understand the difference between what is possible and impossible.
-Yet, I allowed myself to step into fantasy.
+I have always been a logical person, possessing the mental foundation to understand the difference between what is possible and what is impossible.
+Yet, I allowed myself to take a deep dive into fantasy.

-There is an edge between fiction and delusion.
-However, there is another aspect to this discussion.
-When readers pick up a fictional book, we know the story is not real.
+Yet, there is another aspect to this discussion.
+When readers pick up a fictional book, they know the story is not real.
 Yet, we turn off our logic and let our minds drift.
-We drift farther into the impossible.
 Magic, talking robots, ghosts, time travel, and dragons are all possible.
-This line can be blurry because authors push the envelope, use real-life events, and want their readers to dive into fantasy.
+This line can be blurry because authors push the envelope, incorporate real-life events, and want their readers to immerse themselves in fantasy.
+So, I suppose science fiction helped me believe that a car could disappear.

 Humans have a deep desire to accept the unacceptable and genuinely want to believe.
-Star Wars themed weddings?
-Of course.
-I suppose the edge of reality makes fiction appealing.
+I suppose that, as a writer, this gives me an edge.
+As a driver?
+Umm…

 You’re the best -Bill